 After six months of online learning and honing his resume, Isaac had developed a strong technical foundation, and he found a temporary position working with Cirium, a data analytics firm based in Portland, OR that serves the aerospace industry.
 He started out doing basic analytics, but after four months, his skills had made such an impact that he was offered a full-time position as a data science quality engineer.

 “I think that the skills that most prepared me to do the work there were SQL, and to a somewhat lesser extent Python,” he said.
 “That's really what was able to impress them.”

 Isaac describes his role as a mixture of analytics and quality assurance (QA).
 On a daily basis, he mostly runs database queries and performs analytics to determine if the company is communicating high-quality data.
 He also does some analysis for different parts of the business, including ad-hoc requests for specific details about metrics he’s monitoring.

 Combining the technical training he got from Dataquest with some of the business knowledge he found on Coursera, Isaac says he is able to frame FlightGlobal’s data in a larger, more insightful context.

 “I was able to communicate actionable insights and try to drill into specific business problems that could make a measurable impact,” he said.
 “I think that that, along with the hard skills I learned, was really essential for me getting that offer and getting a job at a place that I really enjoy.
 I feel that I'm on a good track in my career.”

 You don’t need a strong science background like Isaac to become a successful data scientist.
-Check out our free Python Fundamentals course and free Introduction to Programming in R course to jumpstart your data science career.
+Sign up for a free account and start learning to jump-start your new data science career!